Those looking to experience the Montana Aurora Borealis will be pleased to know the Northern Lights shine bright in Big Sky Country.

-The answer is yes!
-The first step is choosing a prime location.
+The first step in catching the Montana Aurora Borealis is choosing a prime location.
 Ideally, you have a better chance of witnessing the phenomenon in an area that offers clear skies where light pollution can’t disrupt the view, such as Glacier National Park.

 Many of the remote stretches of wilderness in the northwest of the state have been known to host the hypnotic green lights, delighting those lucky enough to witness them.